Wageningen University & Research: Controversy

-Wageningen University and Research has come under fire due to claims of partiality in research.
+Wageningen University and Research has received negative exposure due to claims of partiality in research.
 One case regards a research concerning bee colony collapse disorder.
-Research conducted by Tjeerd Blacquière on the topic has caused controversy due to funding received for the research from the German pesticide producer Bayer, the world's biggest producer of neonicotinoid insecticides, a suspect factor for the colony collapse disorder.
+Research conducted on the topic has caused controversy due to funding received for the research from the German pesticide producer Bayer, the world's biggest producer of neonicotinoid insecticides, a suspect factor for the colony collapse disorder.

 In 2018 the Dutch magazine OneWorld went to court in an attempt to demand access to contracts between WUR and Bayer, Syngenta and Monsanto, but OneWorld ultimately lost the court case.

 Rankings

 International rankings

 In the field of life sciences, agricultural and environmental science, the university is considered world-class.
 According to the Times Higher Education World University Rankings it is the best university in the Netherlands and No. 1 worldwide, in agriculture and forestry for 2017 on the QS World University Rankings charts.